MehdiBouchachi/My-JavaScript-Review/README.md

 HELLO EVERYONE!

-I hope these PDFs will help you dive into interaction development without any issues
+I hope these PDFs will help you dive into REACT development without any issues

  HAPPY CODING :)